-For measurement purposes, the assumed health-care cost trend rates at December 31 are provided in the table below.
-The current health-care cost trend rate for next year is expected to decline ratably each year until achieving the ultimate trend rate in 2022:
+For measurement purposes, the assumed health-care cost trend rates at December 31, 2017 and 2016 are provided in the table below:

-2015 2014 Health-care cost trend rate assumed for next year 7.00% 6.60% Rate to which the cost trend rate is assumed to decline (the ultimate trend rate) 4.75% 4.75% Year that the rate reaches the ultimate trend rate 2022 2019
+2017 2016 Health-care cost trend rate assumed for next year 6.20% 6.60% Rate to which the cost trend rate is assumed to decline (the ultimate trend rate) 4.75% 4.75% Year that the rate reaches the ultimate trend rate 2022 2022

 Assumed health-care cost trend rates have a significant effect on the amounts reported for health-care plans.
-A one percentage point change in assumed health-care cost trend rates would have the following effects for the year ended December 31, 2015 (in millions):
+A one percentage point change in assumed health-care cost trend rates would have the following effects for the year ended December 31, 2017 (in millions):

-One percentage point increase One percentage point decrease Effect on aggregate of service and interest cost components of net periodic postretirement benefit costs \$ 0.1 \$ (0.1) Effect on accumulated postretirement benefit obligation (0.2) -
+One percentage point increase One percentag point decrease Effect on aggregate of service and interest cost components of net periodic postretirement benefit costs \$ 0.1 \$ (0.2) Effect on accumulated postretirement benefit obligation (0.2) (0.1)

-The following is a summary of the components of net periodic postretirement benefit expense for the years ended December 31 (in millions):
+The following is a summary of the components of net periodic postretirement benefit expense for the years ended December 31, 2017 and 2016 (in millions):

-2015 2014 Service cost-benefits earned during the period \$ 3.5 \$ 2.7 Interest cost on accumulated benefit obligation 2.8 2.8 Amortization of prior service cost nortization of prior service cost (0.2) (0.2) Amortization of net actuarial loss 1.1 0.2 Net periodic postretirement benefit expense \$ 7.2 \$ 5.5
+2017 2 016 Service cost-benefits earned during the period \$ 4.0 \$ 3.3 Interest cost on accumulated benefit obligation 2.9 2.7 Amortization of prior service cost (0.1) (0.2) Amortization of net actuarial loss 0.5 - Net periodic postretirement benefit expense \$ 7.3 \$ 5.8

-Estimated amounts that will be amortized from accumulated other comprehensive loss into net periodic postretirement benefit expense in 2016 are shown below:
+Estimated amounts that will be amortized from accumulated other comprehensive loss into net periodic postretirement benefit expense in 2018 are shown below:

-Prior service cost \$ (0.2)
+Prior service cost \$ (0.1)

-Net actuarial loss 0.3
+Net actuarial loss 0.8

-Total \$ 0.1
+Total \$ 0.7

 Net postretirement benefit costs are actuarially determined using a January 1 measurement date.
-At January 1, 2015 and 2014, the weighted-average discount rate assumptions used to determine net periodic postretirement benefit costs were 3.96 percent and 4.79 percent, respectively.
+At January 1, 2017 and 2016, the weighted-average discount rate assumptions used to determine net periodic postretirement benefit costs were 4.07 percent and 4.31 percent, respectively.

-Net periodic postretirement benefit expense is reported as a component of "Operating expenses: Salaries and benefits" in the Statements of Income and Comprehensive Income.
+Net periodic postretirement benefit expense is reported as a component of "Operating expenses: Salaries and benefits" in the Statements of Operations.

 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 established a prescription drug benefit under Medicare (Medicare Part D) and a federal subsidy to sponsors of retiree health-care benefit plans that provide benefits that are at least actuarially equivalent to Medicare Part D. The benefits provided under the Bank's plan to certain participants are at least actuarially equivalent to the Medicare Part D prescription drug benefit.
-The estimated effects of the subsidy are reflected in actuarial loss in the accumulated postretirement benefit obligation and net periodic postretirement benefit expense.
+The estimated effects of the subsidy are reflected in the actuarial loss in the accumulated postretirement benefit obligation and net periodic postretirement benefit expense.